pachyderm/pachyderm/examples/grep/GUIDE.md

 ```shell
 $ ls /pfs
 ```
-That probably wasn't terribly interesting, that's ok you shouldn't see anything yet, `/pfs` will contain a directory for each `repo`, but you haven't made any yet.
+That probably wasn't terribly interesting, but that's ok because you shouldn't see anything yet. `/pfs` will contain a directory for each `repo`, but you haven't made any yet.
 Let's make one.

 ## Create a `Repo`

-`Repo`s are the highest level primitive in `pfs`, like all primitives in pfs they share their name with a primitive in `git` and are designed to behave analagously.
+`Repo`s are the highest level primitive in `pfs`.
+Like all primitives in pfs, they share their name with a primitive in Git and are designed to behave analagously.
-Generally `repo`s should be dedicated to a single source of data, for example log messages from a particular service. `Repo`s are dirt cheap so don't be shy about making them very specific.
+Generally, `repo`s should be dedicated to a single source of data, for example log messages from a particular service. `Repo`s are dirt cheap so don't be shy about making them very specific.
 For this demo we'll simply create a `repo` called "data" to hold the data we want to grep: